A practical guide to Atlassian Intelligence related Confluence content

 Once you have some words on the page, the AI can help polish them up.
 You can ask it to:

-• Adjust the tone: Switch your writing from professional to casual, or the other way around.
+• Adjust the tone: Switch your writing from professional to casual, or vice versa, to match your brand voice.

-• Summarize text: Give you the short version (a TL;DR) of a long section.
+• Summarize text: Provide the short version (a TL;DR) of a long section.

 • Pull out action items: Scan your meeting notes and create a to-do list from the conversation.